idio-lang/DIPS/source/implementing-idio/shell/pipelines.rst

    * whatever ``(current-input-handle)`` and ``(current-output-handle)`` actually are

      * either of which which could be string-handles (necessitating temporary files and some post-pipeline content recovery)

 #. actual pipes!

 #. future *stuff* (sockets are the obvious missing contender)

+.. _`pipeline meta-commands`:

 Meta-Commands
 -------------